Brittanysacha/FIFA-2018-Tableau-Player-Analysis/README.md

 # Final-Project-Tableau

 # Project/Goals
 The goal of this project was to analyze the FIFA 2018 player dataset and create a dashboard that uncovers different features within the data.
-I placed a large focus on gaining insights into the trajectory of a football player's career across different divisions or leagues in various areas.
+I placed a large focus on gaining insight into the trajectory of football player careers across different divisions and leagues in various areas.
 In addition, I also explored the relationship between a player's overall rating and their performance in various attributes such as speed, shooting, passing, and dribbling, to identify which attributes have the greatest impact on a player's overall rating.

 # Process
 ### Step 1: Review Dataset: